apache/nuttx/configs/sama5d3x-ek/README.txt

        NOTE that you must close JP1 on the Embest/Ronetix board in order to enable the AT25 FLASH chip select.

+       You can then format the AT25 FLASH for a FAT file system and mount the file system at /mnt/sdcard using these NSH commands:

+         nsh> mkfatfs /dev/mtdblock0
+         nsh> mount -t vfat /dev/mtdblock0 /mnt/sdcard

+       Then you an use the FLASH as a normal FAT file system:

+         nsh> echo "This is a test" >/mnt/sdcard/atest.txt nsh> ls -l /mnt/sdcard
+         /mnt/sdcard:
+          -rw-rw-rw-      16 atest.txt
+         nsh> cat /mnt/sdcard/atest.txt
+         This is a test

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the